Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap Next and wait for the WhatsApp backup to complete.

-WhatsApp will restore all of your messages first, then move on to media which may take longer.
-If you are reinstalling the app on a phone that has a local backup, WhatsApp may use that copy instead.
-By default, local backups are created every day, so it may have more recent data than your cloud-based backup files.
+The app will restore all of your messages first, then move on to media, which may take longer.
+If you are reinstalling the app on a phone with a local backup, WhatsApp may use that copy instead.
+Your phone makes local backups every day by default, so it may have more recent data than your cloud-based backup files.